Notre Dame Institute for Global Investing

-The Notre Dame Institute for Global Investing (NDIGI) is an US-based educational institute that is part of the Mendoza College of Business at the University of Notre Dame.
+The Notre Dame Institute for Global Investing (NDIGI) is a US-based educational institute that is part of the Mendoza College of Business at the University of Notre Dame.
 It aims to furthering investment-management research and educational outreach globally.
 It was established in 2015 with a $20 million gift from Jim Parsons and Dr. Carrie Quinn, both University of Notre Dame '96 graduates.

 History

 NDIGI was established in 2015 after Jim Parsons and Dr. Carrie Quinn, both University of Notre Dame '96 graduates, made a $20 million gift to the Mendoza College of Business.
 According to Crain's Chicago Business, the couple made the donation in hopes of furthering investment-management research and educational outreach globally.
 NDIGI programs include curriculum, experiential learning, educational workshops and competitions, mentorship programs, and career placement for Notre Dame students.